 Our management is responsible for establishing and maintaining adequate internal control over financial reporting, as defined in Rule 13a-15(f) of the Exchange Act.
-Our management evaluated the effectiveness of our internal control over financial reporting based on the framework in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission, and concluded that our internal control over financial reporting was effective at December 31, 2019.
-We completed the acquisition of Indegy on December 2, 2019.
-Since we have not yet fully incorporated the internal controls and procedures of Indegy into our internal control over financial reporting, management excluded Indegy from its assessment of the effectiveness of our internal controls at December 31, 2019.
-Indegy represented less than 2% of our total assets at December 31, 2019 and less than 1% of our revenue and operating expenses in 2019.
+Our management evaluated the effectiveness of our internal control over financial reporting based on the framework in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission, and concluded that our internal control over financial reporting was effective at December 31, 2020.

-Our independent registered public accounting firm, Ernst & Young LLP, has issued an audit report with respect to our internal control over financial reporting as of December 31, 2019, which is included in Part II, Item 8 of this Annual Report on Form 10-K.
+Our independent registered public accounting firm, Ernst & Young LLP, has issued an audit report with respect to our internal control over financial reporting as of December 31, 2020, which is included in Part II, Item 8 of this Annual Report on Form 10-K.